aidos-lab/neural-k-forms/README.md

-# Simplicial Representation Learning with Neural $k$-forms
+# Simplicial Representation Learning with Neural k-forms

 This repository contains the code for the paper [Simplicial Representation Learning with Neural $k$-Forms]